MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 ms.custom: bap-template
 ---

-# Connect data stored in Delta Lake format from your Azure Data Lake Storage (preview)
+# Connect to data stored in Delta format from your Azure Data Lake Storage (preview)

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 [!INCLUDE [public-preview-banner](./includes/public-preview-banner.md)]

-Connect data that is already prepared and stored in your lakehouses and bring it into Dynamics 365 Customer Insights - Data quickly and seamlessly using [Delta Lake](https://go.microsoft.com/fwlink/?linkid=2248260) format.
-Key benefits include:

-- Direct integration with stored data in Delta Lake format.
+Connect to data that is already prepared and stored in your lakehouse in Delta format and bring it into Dynamics 365 Customer Insights - Data.
+[Delta](https://go.microsoft.com/fwlink/?linkid=2248260) is a term introduced with Delta Lake, the foundation for storing data and tables in the Databricks Lakehouse Platform.
+Delta Lake is an open-source storage layer that brings ACID (atomicity, consistency, isolation, and durability) transactions to big data workloads.
+A key benefit is direct integration with stored data in Delta format.
 No need for intermediate staging data copies in other formats or more transforms.
-- Faster insights for only the data that has last changed.
+For more information, see the [Delta Lake Documentation Page.](https://docs.delta.io/latest/delta-intro.html)

 [!INCLUDE [public-preview-banner](./includes/public-preview-note.md)]

 ## Prerequisites

-- The Azure Data Lake Storage you want to connect and ingest data from has to be in the same Azure region as the Dynamics 365 Customer Insights - Data environment and the subscriptions must be in the same tenant.
+- The Azure Data Lake Storage you want to connect and ingest data from has to be in the same tenant and Azure region as the Dynamics 365 Customer Insights - Data environment.

 - The Customer Insights - Data service principal must have Storage Blob Data Contributor permissions to access the storage account.
 For more information, see [Grant permissions to the service principal to access the storage account](connect-service-principal.md#grant-permissions-to-the-service-principal-to-access-the-storage-account).

 - The user that sets up the data source connection needs at least Storage Blob Data Reader permissions on the Azure Data Lake Storage account.

-- Data in your Data Lake Storage must be in Delta Lake format.
-Customer Insights - Data relies on the version to identify the latest changes.
+- Data in your Azure Data Lake Storage must be in Delta format.
+Customer Insights - Data relies on the version property in the table's history to identify the latest changes for incremental processing.

 - The Delta tables must be in a separate folder in the storage container and can't be in the container root directory.

 > [!NOTE]
 > Data stored in online services may be stored in a different location than where data is processed or stored.
 By importing or connecting to data stored in online services, you agree that data can be transferred.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

-## Connect to Delta Lake data from Azure Data Lake Storage
+## Connect to Delta data from Azure Data Lake Storage

 1. Go to **Data** > **Data sources**.